-The unaudited pro forma information as of June 30, 2018 has been prepared to give effect to (1) the automatic conversion of all of the outstanding redeemable convertible preferred stock of the Company on a one-to-one basis into 12,385,154 shares of common stock as of June 30, 2018; (2) the assumed conversion of the Company's outstanding 2017 convertible notes into 2,497,722 shares of redeemable convertible preferred stock, assuming the conversion of \$12.5 million principal amount and accrued interest as of June 30, 2018 at a conversion price of \$5.00 per share, and the subsequent conversion to common stock on a one-to-one basis; (3) the automatic conversion of the Company's outstanding 2018 convertible notes into 3,018,745 shares of common stock, assuming the conversion of \$33.8 million principal amount and accrued interest as of June 30, 2018 at a conversion price equal to 80% of the assumed initial public offering price of the Company's common stock in this offering; (4) the resulting settlement of the derivative instrument upon the conversion of the 2018 convertible notes; (5) the automatic conversion of warrants to purchase 500,000 shares of redeemable convertible preferred stock for warrants to purchase 500,000 shares of common stock with exercise price of \$0.01 and the reclassification of the warrant liability of \$4.0 million to additional paid-in capital and (6) the filing of the Company's amended and restated certificate of incorporation, which will occur immediately prior to the completion of this offering.
+The unaudited pro forma information as of June 30, 2018 has been prepared to give effect to (1) the automatic conversion of all of the outstanding redeemable convertible preferred stock of the Company on a one-to-one basis into 12,385,154 shares of common stock as of June 30, 2018; (2) the assumed conversion of the Company's outstanding 2017 convertible notes into 2,497,722 shares of redeemable convertible preferred stock, assuming the conversion of \$12.5 million principal amount and accrued interest as of June 30, 2018 at a conversion price of \$5.00 per share, and the subsequent conversion to common stock on a one-to-one basis; (3) the automatic conversion of the Company's outstanding 2018 convertible notes into shares of common stock, assuming the conversion of \$33.8 million principal amount and accrued interest as of June 30, 2018 at a conversion price equal to 80% of the assumed initial public offering price of the Company's common stock in this offering; (4) the resulting settlement of the derivative instrument upon the conversion of the 2018 convertible notes; (5) the automatic conversion of warrants to purchase 500,000 shares of redeemable convertible preferred stock for warrants to purchase 500,000 shares of common stock with exercise price of \$0.01 and the reclassification of the warrant liability of \$4.0 million to additional paid-in capital, and (6) the filing of the Company's amended and restated certificate of incorporation, which will occur immediately prior to the completion of this offering.
 The unaudited pro forma information does not assume any proceeds from the planned initial public offering ("IPO").

-The unaudited pro forma basic and diluted net loss per share for the year ended December 31, 2017, has been computed to give effect to (1) an adjustment to the denominator in the pro forma basic and diluted net loss per share calculation to (a) affect the automatic conversion of the redeemable convertible preferred stock into shares of common stock, (b) reflect the 500,000 shares of common stock related to the redeemable convertible preferred stock warrants, and (c) reflect the 2,497,722 shares of common stock related to the 2017 convertible notes assuming the conversion of \$12.5 million principal amount and accrued interest as of June 30, 2018 at a conversion price of \$5.00 per share, all as of January 1, 2017 or the date of issuance, if later, and (2) an adjustment to the numerator in the pro forma basic and diluted net loss per share calculation to (a) remove gains or losses resulting from the remeasurement of the redeemable convertible preferred stock warrant liability as the warrants will become exercisable for shares of common stock, and (b) remove the effect of the interest expense as it relates to the 2017 convertible notes.
+The unaudited pro forma basic and diluted net loss per share for the year ended December 31, 2017, has been computed to give effect to (1) an adjustment to the denominator in the pro forma basic and diluted net loss per share calculation to (a) affect the automatic conversion of the redeemable convertible preferred stock into shares of common stock as of the beginning of the respective period or the date of issuance, if later, and (b) reflect the 500,000 shares of common stock related to the redeemable convertible preferred stock warrants, and (2) an adjustment to the numerator in the pro forma basic and diluted net loss per share calculation to (a) remove gains or losses resulting from the remeasurement of the redeemable convertible preferred stock warrant liability as the warrants will become exercisable for shares of common stock, and (b) remove the effect of the interest expense as it relates to the 2017 convertible notes.
 Common shares issuable upon exercise of the warrants are considered to be outstanding for unaudited pro forma basic and diluted net loss per share as they are issuable at little consideration.